 PayPal’s acceptance of the top virtual currency is much closer to being complete with an announcement Tuesday that it has partnered with the three of the largest bitcoin payment processors – BitPay, Coinbase and GoCoin.

 Although this move falls short of the eBay-owned e-commerce pioneer integrating bitcoin into its payment processing services directly, it does serve as the first big move into the bitcoin community.
+If you want to learn more about buying Bitcoin with Paypal, check out Cryptos Monnaies – de nombreuses options comme paypal.
 This move follows the decision of PayPal subsidiary Braintree to partner with Coinbase earlier this month.

 The partnership with the three bitcoin services providers was announced in a blog post by PayPal’s senior director of corporate strategy Scott Ellison.